 • Cut the fish into finger-size pieces.
 (I use kitchen scissors to make this easy.)

-• Place the flour, eggs, and Panko into separate wide bowls in a little assembly line.
-Coat each piece of fish in the flour, then eggs, then Panko.
+• Place the flour, eggs, and panko into separate wide bowls in a little assembly line.
+Coat each piece of fish in the flour, then eggs, then panko.
 Set onto the prepared wire rack.
-Finish all of the fish.
+Repeat with the rest of the fish.

 • Bake for 10-12 minutes or until lightly golden brown and cooked through.